juice-shop/multi-juicer/guides/hetzner/hetzner.md

 ## Step 3.
 Wait for the installation to finish

-Expect the full run to take about **5–8 minutes**.
+Expect the full run to take about **5–10 minutes**.
 The script is idempotent: if you re-run it, existing Hetzner resources are reused and the DNS wait loop short-circuits as soon as the record already resolves.

-When it finishes, it prints:
+When the script finishes, it prints:

 ```
 URL:              https://juicy.example.com